 Nutrition [per serving]: 239 calories, 55 calories from fat, 6.4g total fat, 0mg cholesterol, 366.2mg sodium, 627.7mg potassium, 38.8g carbohydrates, 7.7g fiber, 4g sugar, 9.1g protein.

-As ready this delicious dish provides a healthy nine grams of supermolecule and a humongous thirty eight.8 grams of carbs whereas solely tipping the massive scale at vi.4 grams.
-This 239 calories per dish give such a lot of healthy foods in one meal it’s enough to create your head spin.
+As ready this delicious dish provides a healthy nine grams of supermolecule and a humongous 38 grams of carbs whereas solely tipping the massive scale at vi.4 grams.
+This 239 calories per dish gives such a lot of healthy foods in one meal it’s enough to create your head spin.
 Offer this excellent dish a strive at your next picnic for a refreshing summer treat.